jurvis/landing/src/pages/posts/2019-01-13-jurvis-information-processor/2019-01-13-jurvis-information-processor.md

 * **Vocabulary** — words that are new to me

 ### Chapter Summaries (Books Only)
 I envision this to be the toughest piece out of the three to execute simply because it takes more time.
-However, after my experience of maintaining a commonplace book over the past year, it has further reinforce the need for a chapter summary to exist
+However, after my experience of maintaining a commonplace book over the past year, it further reinforced the need for a chapter summary to exist.

 While I end up with a large collection of highlights, more often than not I forget why I thought they were interesting at that point.
-These chapter summaries should chiefly highlight 2 things: 1. quickly outline what the chapter was about 2. biggest takeaway from the chapter.
+These chapter summaries should chiefly highlight 2 things:
+1. Quickly outline what the chapter was about
+2. Biggest takeaway from the chapter.

 Hopefully, chapter summaries will help me contextualise my highlights after reading a book; making it easier to do a writeup (which I will discuss in more detail in the “Writing” section below)